Together, we can achieve Target 12.3

 The United Nations’ Sustainability Goal 12.3 calls on the world to cut its food waste in half by 2030.
 To achieve this ambitious goal we are all called on to increase our efforts in preventing food waste from occurring.

 Since 2004, Leanpath has helped foodservice organizations cut their food waste by an average of 50 percent.
-With the Leanpath 12.3 Initiative, we are expanding the reach of this work by helping a select group of resource-constrained educational and non-profit organizations around the globe accelerate and deepen their efforts toward food waste prevention.
+With the Leanpath 12.3 Initiative, we are expanding the reach of this work by helping selected resource-constrained educational and non-profit organizations around the globe accelerate and deepen their efforts toward food waste prevention.
 We recognize that there are many small organizations in need of some assistance (financial or knowledge-based) to enable them to achieve measurable impact in reducing food waste.

 Specifically, the Initiative offers Leanpath’s expertise, as well as free or reduced-cost hardware and software, to a limited number of highly-qualified educational and non-profit applicants who share Leanpath’s vision of ensuring a sustainable future by eliminating global food waste, and who cannot advance their projects without assistance.